opendnssec/opendnssec-manual/wiki/opendnssec14-ksmutil.md

     --zone <zone> | --policy <policy>
     --keytype <type> | --all

-"keytype" specifies a single type of key to roll.
+`keytype` specifies a single type of key to roll.
 After running, the enforcer will be woken up so that the signer can be sent the new information.

 If the policy that the zone is on specifies that keys are shared then all zones on that policy will be rolled.
 A backup of the sqlite DB file is made (if appropriate).